fork52/Sudoku-Solver/README.md

 ... ]
 ```

 2. Import one of the sudoku-solver class and create its object.
 Call the solve_sudoku() method to solve the puzzle.
 The solution is stored in the object's `sudoku_soln` attribute.
+(Note that the pprint has only been used for formatting the list.)

 ```python
 >>> from sudoku_solver import CSP_with_MRV